madlangbayanjp/customer-churn-analysis/README.md

-# Customer Churn Analysis
+📊 Customer Churn Analysis (Excel)

-Project Overview
+📌 Overview

-This project analyzes customer churn using Microsoft Excel.
-The goal is to identify factors that influence customer attrition and provide insights that can help businesses improve retention.
+This project analyzes customer churn data using Microsoft Excel.
+The goal is to identify patterns in customer behavior, understand which factors drive churn, and present findings through an interactive Excel dashboard.

-The project uses PivotTables, charts, conditional formatting, and formulas to explore churn patterns and build an interactive dashboard.
+Unlike traditional coding approaches, this analysis was performed entirely in Excel using PivotTables, charts, conditional formatting, and slicers.

 🗂 Dataset

-The dataset includes:
+The dataset contains customer demographics, account details, and subscription information.
+Example fields:

-CustomerID – Unique identifier
+CustomerID – Unique customer identifier

 Demographics – Age, gender, location